Causal survival analysis under competing risks using longitudinal modified treatment policies: Introduction

-Identifying assumptions for causal effects of longitudinal modified treatment policies were first articulated by~\citet{richardson2013single} and~\citet{young2014identification}.
+Identifying assumptions for causal effects of longitudinal modified treatment policies using the extended g-formula were first articulated by~\citet{richardson2013single} and~\citet{young2014identification}.
 Recently,~\citet{diaz2021lmtp} developed sequential regression and sequentially doubly robust estimators for longitudinal modified treatment policies (LMTP).
 These estimators are generalizations of estimators developed by~\citet{diaz2018stochastic} for MTPs in the single time-point case, and of estimators developed by~\citet{luedtke2017sequential} and~\citet{rotnitzky2017multiply} for static interventions in the multiple time-point case.
-Here, we extend the LMTP methodology for the estimation of the cause-specific cumulative incidence under competing events, illustrating how LMTPs can be used to solve problems whose solution has remained elusive in causal inference, such as the definition and estimation of effects for continuous, multi-valued, time-valued, or multivariate exposures.
-In our motivating example we illustrate estimation of the effect of time-to-intubation on time to acute kidney injury, with death by other causes acting as a competing risk.
+Here, we extend the LMTP methodology for the estimation of the cumulative incidence under competing events, illustrating how LMTPs can be used to solve problems whose solution has remained elusive in causal inference, such as non-parametric definition and estimation of effects for continuous, multi-valued, time-valued, or multivariate exposures in the context of time-varying exposures.
+In our motivating example we illustrate estimation of the effect of time-to-intubation on time to acute kidney injury with death by other causes acting as a competing risk.

-Our estimation strategy is rooted in recent developments allowing the estimation of causal effects using flexible regression techniques from the machine learning literature~\citep{vanderLaanRose11, vanderLaanRose18, chernozhukov2017double}.
+Our estimation strategy is rooted in recent developments allowing the estimation of causal effects using flexible regression techniques from machine learning~\citep{vanderLaanRose11, vanderLaanRose18, chernozhukov2017double}.
 Central to this theory is the notion of von-Mises expansion~\citep[e.g.,][]{mises1947asymptotic, vanderVaart98, robins2009quadratic}, which together with sample-splitting techniques~\citep{bickel1982adaptive, klaassen1987consistent, zheng2011cross} allows the use of flexible regression methods for the estimation of nuisance parameters while still allowing the construction of efficient and $\sqrt{n}$-consistent estimators.